nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests add tags to a contact.
+1. User requests to add tags to a contact.
 2. KeepInTouch appends that tags to the specified contact.

     Use case ends.